SKaplanOfficial/Raycast-Pins/assets/placeholders_guide.md

 ------------------------

 Author: Stephen Kaplan _(HelloImSteven)_ <br />
-Last Updated: 2024-05-25 <br />
+Last Updated: 2024-06-30 <br />
-Pins Version: 1.8.0
+Pins Version: 1.9.0

 ------------------------

 ## Overview

-Pins supports various placeholders that are evaluated at runtime whenever you open/execute a pin.
+Pins supports various placeholders that are evaluated at runtime whenever you open/execute a pin or (optionally) when a pin expires.
 These placeholders are useful for pinning items that rely on the current context such as selected text.
 The placeholders system is provided as a way to supply additional functionality for users that need or want it without complicating the core functionality of Pins.

 Placeholders in Pins fall into three categories: **information placeholders**, which are replaced with information about the current context, **script placeholders**, which are replaced with the return value of some script, and **directives**, which are commands for Pins to execute that are generally replaced with an empty string (with some exceptions).
 You can think of information placeholders as a way to get an instantaneous snapshot of the current context, without performing any additional actions, while script placeholders can be used to perform actions and process data before resolving to a string value.